 Grants funded in this task provide local agencies with the ability to collect, extract, and manipulate traffic collision and citation data.
 Utilizing these high-powered data systems will enable these agencies to conduct thorough collision/citation analyses that will allow for statistically meaningful and technically accurate graphical representations.
 These systems will be used to track data throughout the locality to evaluate high collision/citation locations upon which to base mitigation efforts or other capital improvement decisions.
 In addition, these systems will also allow for information sharing between and amongst local jurisdictions along shared boundaries to effectively identify and classify collisions or other traffic related data by geographical reference points.
-One grant will be noted that these systems are also included within other projects to provide a comprehensive local approach to traffic safety.
+One grant will be continued into 2009, and one new grant will be initiated under this task.
+However it should be noted that these systems are also included within other projects to provide a comprehensive local approach to traffic safety.
 There are currently no grants planned or continued under this task.